-The teaching will be on site and it will include:
+The teaching will be on line through the platform Blackboard collaborate and it will include:

-Lectures, which will present the skills that students should acquire and the bioinformatic tools to be used.
+-On line lectures, which will present the skills that students should acquire and the bioinformatic tools to be used.
 To facilitate its development students will receive class notes and baseline texts that facilitates follow lessons and develop further work.
 Resolution of representative exercises will be included.

--Practices in computer lab for the resolution of exercises by means of bioinformatic tools.
+-On line practices in computer lab for the resolution of exercises by means of bioinformatic tools.

--In-person classes for doubts resolution, tutorials and carrying out of the continuos evaluation exams and projects.
+-In-person classes for doubts resolution, tutorials and carrying out of the continuos evaluation exams.